 In case of a network error, a page can’t be found, or any occurred system errors, users will be led to a display message page to inform them of the problem.
 This landing page also gives them an option to go back to the previous page or the Home page.

-Invalid input

-Runtime error guarding

-Display warning/message for users when error occurs

 Analytic dashboard